aberghammer/eliza-starter-hackathon/README.md

 ## Trading Strategy

-The system follows a **data-driven approach** to determine buy signals.
+The system follows a data-driven approach to determine buy signals.
 The decision-making process involves multiple steps:

 ### 1. **Market Data Collection**

-- The system queries **marketdata key metrics** for token price, liquidity, trading volume, and holders count.
+- The system queries key metrics for token price, liquidity, trading volume, and holder count.

 ### 2. **Social Sentiment Analysis via Cookie.fun API**

-- The system retrieves tweets mentioning the token over the past 24 hours.
+- The system retrieves a token's mindshare and tweets mentioning the token over the past 24 hours.
 - If no relevant tweets are found, the token is not considered for trading.
-- If tweets are found, the system conducts sentiment analysis.
+- If tweets are found, the system conducts a sentiment analysis.

 ### 3. **Buy Signal Evaluation**